mskhc/dev1/content/en/docs/reference/setup-tools/kubeadm/implementation-details.md

 - The automatic CSR approval is managed by the csrapprover controller, according to the configuration present in the `kubeadm init` process
 {{< /note >}}

+## kubeadm upgrade workflow internal design

+`kubeadm upgrade` has sub-commands for handling the upgrade of the Kubernets cluster created by kubeadm.
+`kubeadm upgrade apply` must be called on a control plane node, chosen by the user, to start the upgrade process and `kubeadm upgrade node` must be called on any remaining control plane or worker nodes.

+Both `kubeadm upgrade apply` and `kubeadm upgrade node` have a `phase` subcommand which grants access to the internal phases of the upgrade process.
+See [`kubeadm upgrade phase`](/docs/reference/setup-tools/kubeadm/kubeadm-upgrade-phase/) for more details.

+Additional utility upgrade commands are `kubeadm upgrade plan` and `kubeadm upgrade diff`.

+All upgrade sub-commands support passing a configuration file.

+### kubeadm upgrade plan

+Can be optionally called before `kubeadm upgrade apply`.
+It checks which versions are available to upgrade to and validates whether your current cluster is upgradeable.

+### kubeadm upgrade diff

+Shows what differences would be applied to existing static pod manifests for control plane nodes.
+A more verbose option to do the same is running `kubeadm upgrade apply --dry-run` or `kubeadm upgrade node --dry-run`.

+### kubeadm upgrade apply

+`kubeadm upgrade apply` takes cane of preparing the cluster for the upgrade of all nodes, and also upgrades the control plane node where its called.
+The steps it performs are:

+- Runs preflight checks similarly to `kubeadm init` and `kubeadm join` ensuring container images are downloaded and the cluster is in a good state to be upgraded.
+- Upgrades the control plane manifest files on disk in `/etc/kubernetes/manifests` and waits for the kubelet to restart the components if the files have changed.
+- Uploads updated kubeadm and kubelet configurations to the cluster in the respective `kube-system/kubeadm-config` and `kube-system/kubelet-config` ConfigMaps.
+- Writes updated kubelet configuration for this node in `/var/lib/kubelet/config.yaml`.
+- Configures bootstrap token and `kube-public/cluster-info` ConfigMap RBAC rules.
+This is the same as in the `kubeadm init` stage and ensures that the cluster continues to support nodes joining with bootstrap tokens.
+- Upgrades the kube-proxy and CoreDNS addons conditionally if all existing kube-apiservers in the cluster have already been upgraded to a the target version.
+- Performs any post upgrade tasks, such as, release specific cleanups of deprecated features.

+### kubeadm upgrade node

+`kubeadm upgrade node` upgrades a single control plane or worker node after the cluster upgrade has starteed with `kubeadm upgrade apply`.
+The command detects if the node is a control plane node by checking if the file `/etc/kubernetes/manifests/kube-apiserver.yaml` exists.
+That means there is a running kube-apiserver on the node.

+- Runs preflight checks similarly to `kubeadm upgrade apply`.
+- For control plane nodes, upgrades the control plane manifest files on disk in `/etc/kubernetes/manifests` and waits for the kubelet to restart the components if the files have changed.
+- Writes updated kubelet configuration for this node in `/var/lib/kubelet/config.yaml`.
+- For control plane nodes, Upgrades the kube-proxy and CoreDNS addons conditionally if all existing kube-apiservers in the cluster have already been upgraded to a the target version.
+- Performs any post upgrade tasks, such as, release specific cleanups of deprecated features.

+## kubeadm reset workflow internal design

+The command `kubeadm reset` can be used to reset a node where kubeadm commands previously executed.
+Please note that `kubeadm reset` is considered a best-effort cleanup of the node.
+If certain actions fail you must intervene and perform manual cleanup.

+The command supports phases.
+See [`kubeadm reset phase`](/docs/reference/setup-tools/kubeadm/kubeadm-reset-phase/) for more details.

+The command supports a configuration file.

+Additionally:
+- IPVS and iptables rules are not cleaned.
+- CNI configuration is not cleaned.
+- `.kube/` in the home user directory is not cleaned.

+The command has the following stages:
+- Runs preflight checks on the node to determine if its healthy.
+- For control plane nodes, removes any local etcd member data.
+- Stops the kubelet.
+- Stops running containers.
+- Unmounts any mounted directories in `/var/lib/kubelet`.
+- Deletes any files and directories managed by kubeadm in `/var/lib/kubelet` and `/etc/kubernetes`.